CBA Comment Letter on CFPB’s Proposed Small-Dollar Rule

 Ms. Monica Jackson

-Workplace of this Executive Secretary
+Workplace regarding the Executive Secretary

 Customer Financial Protection Bureau